Tips on Assembling Your Business-Planning Team

 Keep your team lean.
 Involve only the number of people you think you really need to get the job done.
 Too many planners — like too many cooks in the kitchen — can spoil the recipe for successful planning.
 A bloated team can mean endless meetings and too many points of view.

 Choose people who want the job.
 There’s no point in assigning a planning task to someone who really doesn’t want to do it.
 To help win team interest, take time at the beginning to explain why creating a written business plan is so important.
 Select managers who really want to help and who are willing and able to complete the tasks you assign.

 Put one person in charge.
-Every team needs a leader, and that's particularly true when putting together your business plan.
+Every team needs a leader, and that’s particularly true when putting together your business plan.
 Keeping track of the whole process can be a job in itself, especially if you have a larger team or a complicated plan.
-Name one person as project director and make sure everyone on the team understands that he has ultimate authority.
+Name one person as project director, and make sure everyone on the team understands that he or she has ultimate authority.

 Appoint a wordsmith.
 If you’re lucky, someone on your team is good at putting words down on paper.
 Name this person your senior plan editor.
 Among the tasks: Writing key sections of your plan, such as the executive summary; checking grammar and spelling; and making sure that the writing style is clear and consistent throughout the plan.